MetaMask/key-tree/README.md

 // Alternatively you can use an extended key (`xprv`) as well. const addressKeyDeriver = getBIP44AddressKeyDeriver(coinTypeNode);

-// These are Node.js Buffer representations of the extended private keys for
+// These are Uint8Array representations of the extended private keys for
 // the respective addresses.

 // m / 44' / 60' / 0' / 0 / 0